 Brief Biography

-Dr ADNAN NADEEM received the Ph.D. degree from the Institute for Communication Systems, University of Surrey, United Kingdom., in 2011.
-He has been working as an Associate Professor with the Faculty of Computer and Information System (FCIS), Islamic University in Madinah (IUM), Saudi Arabia, since 2016.
-He has published more than 70 papers in international conferences and journals, including a registered Patent.
-He has more than 1200 citations of his work.
-The cumulative Impact Factor of his publication is 54.17 to date.
-He has completed six funded research projects since 2015 worth SAR 250,000 and further applied for 0.1 million SAR research funds as the PI and CO-PI.
+Dr ADNAN NADEEM ALHASSAN received the Ph.D. degree from the Institute for Communication Systems, University of Surrey, United Kingdom., in 2011.
+He is a Full Professor & the Head of the Department of Computer Science in the Faculty of Computer and Information System (FCIS), Islamic University in Madinah (IUM), Saudi Arabia.
+He is a Senior Member of IEEE.
+He has published over 95 papers in international conferences and journals, including a registered Patent & a Book chapter.
+He has more than 2143 citations for his work.
+The cumulative Impact Factor of his publication is 88.05 to date.
+My Researchgate Score is higher than 96% of RG members.
+He has completed eight funded research projects since 2015 worth SAR 250,000 and applied for 0.1 million SAR research funds as the PI and CO-PI.
+He is leading Sensing, Imaging & Security Research Group.
 He received awards related to research, teaching, academic advising, and contribution towards ABET accreditation in his current tenure at Islamic University.
-He has also contributed to designing and establishing the MS Security Technology program at Islamic University.
+He has also contributed to designing and establishing the MS Cyber Security program at Islamic University.

-During his pedagogical journey before joining Islamic University, he has won several awards and achievements, including the Foreign Ph.D.
-Scholarship worth approximately $ 85,000 in 2007, the Associate Fellowship of Higher Education Academy (AFHEA), U.K.,in 2009, the 5th HEC Outstanding Research Award 2013/14, and the Best Paper and Best Track Paper Award in the ICICTT 2013 and ICEET 2016 conferences, respectively.
+During his pedagogical journey before joining Islamic University, he has won several awards and achievements, including the Best Researcher, Best Academic Advisor & Best Initiative for International Collaboration Award from Islamic University of Madinah.
+The Foreign Ph.D.
+Scholarship, the Associate Fellowship of Higher Education Academy (AFHEA), U.K.,in 2009, the 5th HEC Outstanding Research Award 2013/14, and the Best Paper and Best Track Paper Award in the ICICTT 2013 and ICEET 2016 conferences, respectively.
 He also received the Best Academic Advisor and the Best Researcher Award from FCIS, IUM, in 2018.
 He received the Nishane-Imtiaz for his outstanding research from FUUAST Pakistan, in 2016.

-He has fifteen years of teaching experience at the university level.
-He joins FUUAST as a lecturer in 2005, got promoted to Assistant professor in 2010.
+He has nineteen years of teaching experience at the university level.
+He joined FUUAST as a lecturer in 2005, and got promoted to Assistant professor in 2010.
 He served as Head of Postgraduate Programs for two years and the Head of Department of Computer Science for 1.5 years.
 He has taught a number of courses at BS, Masters, and Ph.D. levels.
 He has supervised six Masters and four Ph.D. students as Principle and Co-Supervisor including one Ph.D. student in progress.
-He received his bachelor’s degree BSc and master’s degree MCS in computer science, both from the Faculty of Science, the University of Karachi with first division.
+He received his bachelor’s degree BSc and master’s degree MCS in computer science from the Faculty of Science, the University of Karachi with first division.

-Dr Adnan’s principal research interest includes IoT, wireless sensor, and body area sensor networks applied to healthcare, agriculture, elderly, and disability assistant.
+Dr Adnan’s principal research interest includes IoT, AI, wireless sensors sensor networks applied to healthcare, agriculture, smart cities, crowd management & their security.
 He has proposed various solutions for network layer security attacks by IDS, IPS, QoS, and reliability issues of Mobile Ad Hoc and sensors Networks.
 Currently, he is focusing on investigating & providing solutions for real community problems through modeling and assistive technology.
-He also working on projects on emerging technologies such as Blockchain & IoT challenges and applications.
-He has presented his research and tutorials in several international conferences and seminars both as the guest speaker and author including IEEE WCNC, IEEE ICUMT, IEEE INMIC, ICON etc. He is a member of the IEEE and Communication Society.
+He also works on projects on emerging technologies such as Blockchain & IoT challenges and applications.
+He has presented his research and tutorials in several international conferences and seminars both as the guest speaker and author including IEEE WCNC, IEEE ICUMT, IEEE INMIC, ICON etc. He is a Senior member of the IEEE and Communication Society.
 He is also serving as an editorial member of international journals, conference session chair, and organizing international conferences.

-Internet of Things (IoT) applied to Healthcare, Smart Cities, Agriculture; Security; Intrusion Detection & Response Systems; BlockChain Technology; Wireless and Body Area Sensor Networks; QoS; Reliability; Security of Mobile Ad Hoc Networks Applications; Modelling & Assistive Technology Applications;
+Internet of Things (IoT), AI, advanced imaging applied to Smart Cities, Agriculture,Healthcare; Security; Intrusion Detection & Response Systems; Machine Learning; BlockChain Technology; Wireless and Body Area Sensor Networks; QoS; Reliability; Security of Mobile Ad Hoc Networks Applications; Modelling & Assistive Technology Applications;

 A positive attitude causes a chain reaction of positive thoughts, events and outcomes.
 It is a catalyst and it sparks extraordinary results